CIBC Capital Markets

 CIBC Capital Markets is the investment banking subsidiary of the Canadian Imperial Bank of Commerce.
 The firm operates as an investment bank both in Canadian and global equity and debt capital markets.
 The firm provides a variety of financial services including equity and debt capital market products, mergers and acquisitions, global markets (sales and trading), merchant banking, and other investment banking advisory services.

 Established via a series of acquisitions, including Canadian brokerage Wood Gundy and U.S.-based Oppenheimer & Co., CIBC Capital Markets has been a leading investment bank in Canada with a notable presence in various international markets at times over the years.

-CIBC Capital Markets is headquartered at CIBC Square in Toronto with offices in Calgary, Montreal, Vancouver, Ottawa, New York City, Atlanta, Boston, Chicago, Houston, Salt Lake City, Beijing, Dublin, Hong Kong, London, Shanghai, Singapore, Sydney and Tokyo.
+CIBC Capital Markets is headquartered at CIBC Square in Toronto with offices in Calgary, Montreal, Vancouver, Winnipeg, New York City, Chicago, Houston, Milwaukee, Bogotá, Beijing, Hong Kong, London, Luxembourg, Shanghai, Singapore, Sydney and Tokyo.

 History

 CIBC Wood Gundy

 The original Wood Gundy company was established in Toronto in 1905 by George Herbert Wood and James Henry Gundy.
 CIBC purchased a majority stake in Wood Gundy in June 1988 for C$203.3 million.
 After the purchase, the CIBC formed CIBC Wood Gundy, which offered asset management services for corporate and institutional clients.
 Two years later, in 1990, they continued to expand the Canadian securities business by acquiring much of Merrill Lynch & Company's Canadian business.
 In 1997, Wood Gundy acquired Eyers Reed, an Australian broker firm for $20 million.